 I like to start by going to LinkedIn first because their LinkedIn profile is just a great starting point.
 You can see how long they've been with the company, how long they've been in their current position.
 What groups they belong to, and you can also get a sense of their interests.
 You can now go to the meeting prepared and have a high-value sales conversation.

 By the way, the customer is going to give you credit for your call preparation and effort.
 This will result in a customer who is more receptive and open to sharing needs with you, as opposed to a customer who is annoyed by your lack of preparation, knowledge, or understanding of their situation.

 So, the number one priority for that first meeting is to build a relationship that creates openness from your customer.
-This includes asking the right questions, actively listening, maybe sharing some comments, interests, and insights that relate to their priorities.
+This includes asking high impact sales questions, actively listening, maybe sharing some comments, interests, and insights that relate to their priorities.
 You want to build rapport and you want to build trust.
 And with that as a context, you can now use your questioning skills to help them identify a business need or problem you could help them solve.

 This brings me back to the beginning.
 What do I like to ask that involves helping customers focus on their priorities.
 One of my favorites is, "If you could wave a magic wand, what would you do differently or better six months from now?"
 And the point of this question is that it allows the customer to really elaborate on their priorities and share with you what business needs or problems they want to solve.

 Based on this openness, you can now go back and develop a solution that's responsive to their needs.